johnfraserss/ICS4U/Assignments/11 - Long Term Assignment/README.md

 4. Presentations will begin Tuesday, May 5th, 2015
 5. Individual reflection of entire project/process by May 29th, 2015 by 3:30pm

-If not stated above, submit all work to all of the group members' folders to I drive.
+If not stated above, ensure all names are in filename in the IN folder.

 Presentation Schedule
 ----------------------